Comparing a radiation damage model for avalanche photodiodes through in-situ observation of CubeSat based devices: Introduction

+While radiation models are conventionally used to make component lifetime predictions, we investigate how to use them to predict the gradual degradation of performance due to radiation damage over time.
+We built a detailed radiation model for the SpooQy-1 cubesat and correlate the results to in-orbit measurements.
+This radiation model consists of a time-varying, mission-based radiation fluence predicted by SPENVIS (Space Environment Information System) ~\cite{spenvis_background} combined with a detailed computer-aided design (CAD) model of the SpooQy-1 cubesat.

-The SpooQy-1 is a 3U CubeSat deployed into orbit from the International Space Station on 19th June 2019 with operations conducted from Switzerland and Singapore ground stations~\cite{spooqy1first}.
-It features an entangled photon source and single photon detection system with measurements of polarization entangled photons performed routinely and successfully since launch and deorbited in late 2021.
-The primary objective of SpooQy-1 was to demonstrate polarization based quantum entangled-photon pair source in space environment.
+SpooQy-1 is a 3U CubeSat deployed into orbit from the International Space Station on 19th June 2019 (de-orbited in late 2021) with operations conducted from Switzerland and Singapore ground stations~\cite{spooqy1first}.
+The satellite features an entangled photon source and single photon detection system with measurements of polarization-entangled photons performed routinely and successfully since launch.
+The combined source and detector setup is known as the Small Photon Entangling Quantum System (SPEQS-2 Fig.~\ref{SPEQS2-SpooQy1-layout}), the second iteration of its design.
+The primary objective of SpooQy-1 was to demonstrate a polarization-entangled photon pair source in space.
 This would set the pathway for future missions with quantum technologies, towards building global quantum networks.

-The Center for Quantum Technologies (CQT) at the National University of Singapore (NUS) developed the payload Small Photon Entangling Quantum System (SPEQS-2) for the SpooQy-1 mission, which by itself is the second iteration of the system, designed to demonstrate entanglement-based Quantum Key Distribution (QKD) in space environment.
-QKD networks enable a more secure communication between two parties, involving the exchange of individual entangled photon pairs and uses their quantum states to encode information.
-Demonstrating this using miniaturized systems builds confidence in QKD technology and increases its technological readiness level.

-The payload optical layout is shown in Fig.~\ref{SPEQS2-SpooQy1-layout}.
-A 405nm laser beam propagates from the laser diode (Fig.~\ref{SPEQS2-SpooQy1-layout}-1) through several optical elements/crystals generating polarization-entangled photon pairs by a collinear, non-degenerate type-I Spontaneous Parametric Down Conversion (SPDC) process~\cite{spooqy1first}.
-The photons in each pair are separated by a dichroic mirror (Fig.~\ref{SPEQS2-SpooQy1-layout}-10) and detected by separate avalanche photodiodes (Fig.~\ref{SPEQS2-SpooQy1-layout}-15).

-As SPEQS-2 relies on avalanche photodiodes (APDs) for detecting single photons, it is critical to understand the factors that affect the detection count rates.
-A main effect of radiation damage is an increase in the dark count rate (DCR) at the detectors.
-This results in a lower signal-to-noise ratio, critical to the feasibility of the technology for Quantum Key distribution (QKD)~\cite{yang2019spaceborne}.
+SpooQy-1 experienced over 600 days of flight in orbit before de-oribiting.
+During the operational lifetime of the satellite, the only noticeable change in the components was the increasing rate of background noise in the detectors, attributed to radiation damage.
+This is of concern because the single photon detectors are free-running, passively-quenched Geiger Mode Avalanche Photodiodes (GM-APDs).
+All GM-APDs have a recovery time after each photo-detection, during which no other signal can be detected.
+Increasing background noise will compete with the actual quantum signal leading to a lower signal-to-noise ratio.
+With sufficient background noise, the devices will become unusable for quantum detection~\cite{yang2019spaceborne}.
+This is a major motivation for studying how the radiation damage of the GM-APDs can be affected by the internal layout of components.